shaxikai/TerrainFusion/README.md

 ### TerrainFusion Dataset

 Download the dataset from http://XXX.com which contains several scenarios, including city, mountains, desert, and plains.
 The resolution of the aerial images is 4000×3000.
+The full resolution results are available by clicking on the thumbnails.